Jimmy-7664/ST-SSDL/README.md

 * ### Datasets

-  All six datasets are already provided except PEMS-BAY due to the limitation of file size.
+  All six datasets are already provided.
+The PEMS-BAY dataset is provided in zip file due to the limitation of file size.
+You just need to unzip the file in the PEMSBAY folder.
-  You can download PEMS-BAY from the public library [BasicTS](https://drive.google.com/drive/folders/14EJVODCU48fGK0FkyeVom_9lETh80Yjp?usp=sharing).

 * Run following commands to prepare data: